 Other recent but not directly relevant experience

 I took a break from my main career in 2000 to pursue some other projects.
 In 2001 I served for six months as Agent to Anne Campbell, MP.
 I stood three times for election to the City Council, and I exhibited my art work in Cambridge Open Studios 2004.

 In 2003 I set up my own company providing editorial and typesetting services to publishers.
 I have since completed over 100 book projects, ranging from advanced computer science texts to children’s fiction.
-Publishers include John Wiley, Pearson and CUP; tasks include page design, layout, copy-editing and proofreading.
-Meanwhile I have also operated a profitable holiday narrowboat hire business over several seasons, and I worked for six months as a Local Organizer for Yes in May 2011 Ltd.
+Publishers include John Wiley, Pearson, CUP and OUP; tasks include page design, layout, copy-editing and proofreading.
+Meanwhile I also operated a profitable holiday narrowboat hire business over several seasons, and I worked for six months as a Local Organizer for Yes in May 2011 Ltd.